maykaltenev/hidden-search/README.md

 ### How to use this Project

-Click on search button and the search input will slide to the right!
+Click on search button and the search input will slide to the!
 Get motivated and inspired!
 Free free to use the code.

 ##### Developed With